Ornge's Board of Directors

 Maneesh Mehta

-Maneesh has completed his ICD DEP certification and sits on the boards of several not for profit organizations.
-He has also published numerous articles including ‘Growth by Design: How Good Design Drives Company Growth’ (Ivey Business Journal, Jan/Feb 2006) and Future Signals: How Successful Growing Companies Stay on Course (Ivey Business Journal, Nov/Dec 2005).
+Maneesh has earned M.A.Sc. and B.A.Sc. degrees from the University of Waterloo.
+He has also completed executive training programs at IMD and Harvard.
+He has completed his ICD DEP certification and sits on the boards of several not-for-profit organizations.
+He has also published numerous articles including 'Growth by Design: How Good Design Drives Company Growth' (Ivey Business Journal, Jan/Feb 2006) and Future Signals: How Successful Growing Companies Stay on Course (Ivey Business Journal, Nov/Dec 2005).

 An image of Ornge Board member David Murray